dubeyrahul/dubeyrahul.github.io/posts/effective-python-1/2019-08-03-writing-pythonic-code.md

 	* Always put import statements at top and use absolute import names.
 For example: use `from foo import bar` instead of
 	`import bar`
-	* Organize imports: standard library modules, then 3rd party modules, then own modulels.
+	* Organize imports: standard library modules, then 3rd party modules, then own modules.
 All of them in alphabetical order in their own group.
 	* Now that's a lot to keep in mind, do I focus on coding or do I practice the so-called Pythonic principles.
 Well, fear not, because Pylint is here.

 * **What is Pylint tool?**
 	* Well, first of all we should know what is `lint/linter`.
-It is basically a piece of software or a tool that performs static analysis on your code for programming bugs, stylistic errors, and symantic discrepancies.
+It is basically a piece of software or a tool that performs static analysis on your code for programming bugs, stylistic errors, and semantic discrepancies.
 	* [Pylint](https://www.pylint.org/) is one such popular tool for Python.
 It helps you follow PEP-8 conventions without remembering them all, especially for length of a line of code, variable naming convention, import organization, unused imports/variables, some basic error detection.
 One can also customize Pylint based on what conventions they do/do not want to follow by modifying your `pylintrc` file
 	* Simplest way of using Pylint is to run  `pylint your_python_file.py`
 	* Pylint can be configured in your [IDE](https://kirankoduru.github.io/python/pylint-with-pycharm.html), which is awesome so that while developing itself you can take care of writing clean readable Python code